Tom O'Dea

-Thomas Patrick O'Dea (born March 31, 1967) is an American attorney and representative in the Connecticut House of Representatives representing the 125th District, encompassing parts of Wilton and New Canaan.
+Thomas Patrick O'Dea (born March 31, 1967) is an American attorney and representative in the Connecticut House of Representatives representing the 125th District, encompassing parts of Darien, North Stamford, and New Canaan.
+For most of his career, the district included portions of Wilton until the district boundaries were changed in 2022.
 He is a member of the Republican Party and the House Republican Caucus.

 Early life and education

 O'Dea was born to Thomas Patrick O'Dea, Sr. (1940-2022), a physician, and Madalene Maddy (née Wiggins) in Philadelphia, Pennsylvania.
 He was raised in an Irish Catholic family in Chadds Ford, Pennsylvania.
 He completed his undergraduate studies at Providence College in Providence, Rhode Island, graduating with a Bachelor of Arts (BA) in 1988.
 Between 1988 and 1991 he completed his Juris Doctor at the Columbus School of Law at the Catholic University of America in Washington, D.C.
 Between 1986 and 1987 he completed an exchange semester at the University of Fribourg in Fribourg, Switzerland.

 Career

 He started his career interning at the US Embassy in Bern, Switzerland during his exchange semester in Fribourg in 1987.
 After returning to the US, he briefly worked for the US Department of Commerce and in the position of Law Clerk at the Executive Office of the President until 1990.
 In 1991, he entered the private law practice Halloran Sage in Westport, eventually becoming a partner.
 Since 2014, he has been a counsel for Diserio, Martin, O'Connor & Castiglione in Stamford.

 Since 1995, he held various positions at the State of Connecticut.
 O'Dea served as a Victim Compensation Commissioner (1997-2004), a member of the Police Officer Standards and Training Council (1995-2004) and a member of the Judicial Selection Commission (2004-2007).
 He was an elected member of the town council of New Canaan, Connecticut between 2005 and 2012, as well as a board member of Staying Put in New Canaan, an association in age care.
 He was also a board treasurer for Voices of September 11, Inc. another non-profit.